 \section{Introduction}

-Von Neumann's celebrated minimax theorem \citep{v1928theorie} initiated the study of two-player zero-sum matrix games by showing the existence of Nash equilibrium in it.
+Von Neumann's celebrated minimax theorem \citep{v1928theorie} initiated the study of two-player zero-sum matrix games by demonstrating the existence of a Nash equilibrium.
 Subsequently, it was established that two-player zero-sum matrix games are equivalent to linear programming \citep{dantzig1951proof,adler2013equivalence,brooks2021canonical}.
-With the creation of polynomial-time algorithms for linear programming, it was then clear that one can compute an exact Nash Equilibrium for a two-player zero-sum matrix game in polynomial time.
-This implication has motivated key works at the intersection of game theory, machine learning and optimization \citep{cesa2006prediction,shalev2012online,bubeck2012regret,hazan2016introduction}.
+With the development of polynomial-time algorithms for linear programming, it became evident that one can compute a Nash equilibrium for a two-player zero-sum matrix game in polynomial time.
+This implication has motivated key works at the intersection of game theory and theoretical computer science \citep{chen2009settling,daskalakis2007progress,daskalakis2009note,deligkas2022polynomial,babichenko2020informational}.

-One of these works was the development of no-regret algorithms for adversarial bandits.
-It has been shown that when each player in a zero-sum matrix game plays strategies according to a no-regret algorithm, the pair of the average strategies of each player converges to a Nash equilibrium \citep{cesa2006prediction}.
-This development has led to simple, query-efficient algorithms which compute $\varepsilon$--approximate Nash equilibrium for two-player zero-sum games.
-Specifically, \citet{goldberg2016bounds} presented an algorithm that queries at most $\bigO(\frac{n\log n}{\varepsilon^2})$ entries of an input matrix $A\in [-1,1]^{n\times n}$ and returns an $\varepsilon$-approximate Nash equilibrium with high probability.

-These algorithms have inspired works on the query complexity of computing various equilibrium concepts in various game settings \citep{babichenko2020informational}.
-It was shown by \citet{grigoriadis1995sublinear} that algorithms for two-player zero-sum matrix games must be randomized in order to be query-efficient, as (in the worst case) any deterministic algorithm needs to query $\Omega(n^2)$ entries from an $n\times n$ input matrix in order to compute an $\varepsilon$-approximate Nash equilibrium when $\varepsilon<\frac{1}{2}$.

-However, current query-efficient algorithms have a major limitation: they do not compute an exact Nash equilibrium in a finite number of computational time steps, they only do it in the limit.
-To sidestep this limitation, these algorithms can be modified to identify the support of the exact Nash equilibrium with $\bigO(\frac{n\log n}{\varepsilon^2})$ queries, given that $\varepsilon$ is smaller than some matrix-dependent gap parameter (e.g. the minimum gap between two elements in a row).
-However, these gap parameters can be arbitrarily small; as a result, the query complexity of finding an exact Nash equilibrium can be as large as $\Omega(n^2)$.
-This limitation lead us to the following question: \begin{quote} \emph{Do there exist conditions under which an algorithm can query $o(n^2)$ entries from the input matrix $A\in\bbR^{n\times n}$ and return its exact Nash equilibrium with high probability?} \end{quote}